Search: 504 results

 Verse ConceptsFreedom, Acts Of In OtAbandonment

-And it happened [that] at the end of twenty years [in] which Solomon had built the house of Yahweh and his own house,
+And it cometh to pass, at the end of twenty years, that Solomon hath built the house of Jehovah, and his own house.

 Verse Concepts20 To 30 Years